xxceptive/BatchWalletGenerate/README.txt

 2. Type cd /d ScriptDirectory (if theres an error occur, type the same but without /d)
 3. Type pip install -r requirements.txt
 4. After downloading finished type: python BatchWalletGenerate.py (running the script)
-5. In opened window type amount of wallets you want to generate